 We are facing a new very complex evolution in the transaction legal documenting work, in itself a consequence of the shift in the due diligence scope and standard of review and originating in the structural transformations taking place in the economic sector.
-The 'lighter-fasterbetter' paradigm seems to generate in the transaction documenting domain some five major trends.
+In our experience, transaction documenting is marked by five major factors of development.
 First, there is an advent of "umbrella agreements", definitely more often used nowadays than previously.
 Secondly, transaction mechanics see a certain preference for one-step completion structures, as opposed to two-step structures where signing and closing used to be detached.
 Thirdly, the architecture of conditions precedent is changing dramatically, as only fully objective, material CPs get their way through now, and mainly those related to regulators, clearances or certifications.
 Fourthly, a 'demise of the MAC clause' is taking place, with material adverse change and material adverse effect provisions being resisted more and more successfully on the sale or commitment side.
 Fifth, gun-jumping and conduct covenants contract menus are also notably reduced.